git-keeper/git-keeper/docs/reference.md

 #### `[server]`

 The `[server]` section has a single required parameter `hostname`, which is the hostname of the server.
 This will be used to build Git URLs.
+There is also an optional parameter `ssh_port` which defaults to 22.
+If this port is changed, the port will be included in the Git URLs.

 #### `[email]`